* Category 4 hurricane hits Texas coast Friday night

 The NHC's latest tracking model shows the storm sitting southwest of Houston for more than a day, giving the nation's fourth most populous city a double dose of rain and wind.

-The city of Houston warned residents of flooding from close to 20 inches (60 cm) of rain over several days.
+The city warned residents of flooding from close to 20 inches (60 cm) of rain over several days.

 GASOLINE PRICES SPIKE

-Gasoline stations on the south Texas coast were running out of fuel as thousands of residents fled the region.
+Gasoline stations on the south Texas coast were running out of fuel residents fled the region.
 U.S. gasoline prices spiked as the storm shut down 22 percent of Gulf of Mexico oil production, according to the U.S. government.

 More than 45 percent of the country's refining capacity is along the U.S. Gulf Coast, and nearly a fifth of the nation's crude oil is produced offshore.
 Ports from Corpus Christi to Texas City, Texas, were closed to incoming vessels and Royal Dutch Shell Plc, Anadarko Petroleum Corp, Exxon Mobil Corp and others have evacuated staff from offshore oil and gas platforms.